agelessZeal/agelessZeal/README.md

 ⚡

 ### I am a big crypto specialist.
-I have rich experience in defi/dapp fields.
-I have completed several projects like swapping tokens in ethereum blockchain, sushi-based DEX on binance smart chain.
+I have rich experience in defi/gamefi/nft fields.
+I have completed several projects like DEX on evm chain and nft marketplace.
 I can support a robust analytical approach to problem-solving, which yields practical and effective solutions.

 ### As a full-stack engineer, I can take ownership of your entire project, from implementing pixel perfect front-end user interfaces to the continuous deployments to the cloud.